Lundalogik/lime-elements/CONTRIBUTING.md

 $ npm install
 ```

+### Build

+Run `npm start` to make a development build and serve the documentation locally.
+Then run `npm run watch` in a separate console to automatically rebuild when you save changes.

 ### Lint

 The **lime-elements** repository uses [tslint](https://palantir.github.io/tslint/) and [eslint](https://eslint.org/) for linting and [Prettier](https://prettier.io) for formatting.
 Prettier formatting will be automatically verified by tslint.